Croydon/vertical-tabs-reloaded/README.md

 Installation: https://addons.mozilla.org/firefox/addon/vertical-tabs-reloaded/

+## Features:

+ * arranges tabs vertical
+ * ships 5 different styles for the tab sidebar
+ * hides tab sidebar in fullscreen mode (toggleable)
+ * hide/display manually the tab sidebar at any time with a hotkey (customizable)
+ * display the tab sidebar either on the left side (default) or on the right

 ## Goals:

-* Ability to arrange tabs in groups (instead of arbitrary trees) plus some group-related features (collapse group, tab previews, etc.)

  * Minimalist implementation.

  * Native look and feel and ability to customize if wanted.

-* Readable and maintainable code.
+ * Readable, maintainable and robust code.

+## License and Credits

-License: Mozilla Public License Version 2.0
+This project is licensed under the terms of the [Mozilla Public License Version 2.0](LICENSE.md).

+Credits can be found in the [credits.md](credits.md) file.